 In answer to the question of the initial knowledge about sex, one boy answered learning about sex from the movie “American Pie” around 11 years old.
 Other boys said that their dads told them about sex.
 One boy recounted that when he was 13, his father told him to protect himself and to protect his sister.
 Overall, the age range of initial knowledge was 7-11 years old.

 When asked if they preferred sex conversations with their mothers or fathers, some said fathers; and some said that it was uncomfortable with either of them.
-One boy said that his parents try to use fear to keep him abstinent by reminding him of the possible STDs he may get.
+One boy said that his parents try to use fear to keep him abstinent by reminding him of the possible STDs he may get and the most common symptoms in men.

 One boy’s parents had told him not to be like his brother, who had a child at age 16.
 Another boy said that his father reminds him to use a condom, and another boy said his mother had told him that she knew what he was doing – meaning that being sexually responsible and thus that he was sexually active.
 Overall, their parents did not want to talk to them about sex.
 Interestingly, one boy said that when his parents do try to talk to him about sex, he had already heard about it from his friends.